junxit/us-congress-bills-112/metadata.md

 - 2011-12-16 — Introduced in Senate
 - 2011-12-16 — Read twice and referred to the Committee on Energy and Natural Resources.
+- 2012-03-22 — Committee on Energy and Natural Resources Subcommittee on Public Lands and Forests.
+Hearings held.
+With printed Hearing: S.Hrg.
+112-642.
+- 2012-12-30 — Passed Senate without amendment by Unanimous Consent.
+- 2012-12-30 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2012-12-30 — Senate Committee on Energy and Natural Resources discharged by Unanimous Consent. (consideration: CR S8552, S8552-8556)
+- 2012-12-30 — Senate Committee on Energy and Natural Resources discharged by Unanimous Consent.(consideration: CR S8552, S8552-8556)